Plumbing Leak Sensor Installation Serving Hubbard, OR

 A sump that fails or a basement that seeps floods the lowest level quietly.
 A sensor near the pit alerts you before the water rises in the Hubbard home.

 - Call or schedule online.
-Book your leak sensor installation in Hubbard online or by phone and pick a 2-hour window.
-We confirm in under five minutes with the assigned tech's name and photo.
+Pick a 2-hour window for leak sensor installation in Hubbard, by phone or online.
+Within five minutes you get a confirmation carrying the assigned tech's name and photo.

-Hubbard homeowners choose us for leak sensor installation because we're genuinely local to Marion County — family-owned since 1974, CSLB-licensed (#1098234), bonded and insured.
-Salaried (never commissioned) technicians, flat-rate written quotes good for 30 days, and a 10-year workmanship guarantee, with parts chosen to last in Oregon's cool, wet Pacific coast.
+Hubbard keeps calling us for leak sensor installation for concrete reasons — local roots in Marion County, family ownership since 1974, CSLB license #1098234 with bond and insurance, salaried rather than commissioned techs, 30-day written flat-rate quotes, and a 10-year workmanship guarantee, with parts chosen to last in Oregon's cool, wet Pacific coast.
 Looking for a leak sensor installation company in Hubbard, OR?
 That's exactly what we are — local, licensed, and accountable to Marion County.

 We quote leak sensor installation on honest scope: no unnecessary up-sell, salaried (never commissioned) technicians, and a transparent diagnostic so you see exactly what we see — including the parts still in good shape.
 If a repair is the right call we say so; if replacement is the better long-term economics, we say that.
 The flat-rate leak sensor installation quote is written and good for 30 days.